-Length of cord (feet): 25 50 100 150 AWG size of cord: 18
+Length of cord (feet): 25 50 100 150 AWG size of cord: 18 18 18 16

 - Always charge battery in a well ventilated area.
 NEVER operate in a closed-in or restricted area without adequate ventilation.
 WARNING: Risk of explosive gas. - Position charger as far away from battery as DC charger cables permit. - 13.
-Do not expose charger to rain or snow. - 14.
+DO NOT expose charger to rain or snow. - 14.
 NEVER charge a frozen battery.
-If battery fluid (electrolyte) is frozen, bring into a warm area to thaw before charging. - 15.
-NEVER set a battery on top of charger. - NEVER place charger directly above battery being charged.
+If battery fluid (electrolyte) is frozen, bring into a warm area to thaw before charging. - NEVER set a battery on top of charger. - NEVER place charger directly above battery being charged.
 Gases from battery will corrode and damage charger. - NEVER touch the battery clips together when the charger is energized. - 18.
 NEVER crank engine with charger attached to battery.
 WARNING: Battery chargers get hot during operation and must have proper ventilation.
 Air needs to flow around entire charger.
-Do not set on flammable items like carpeting, upholstery, paper, cardboard, etc. Will damage leather and melt plastic and rubber.
+Do not set on flammable items like carpeting, upholstery, paper, cardboard, etc. Will damage leather and melt plastic and rubber. - 19.
+DO NOT open or attempt to alter this unit.
+There are no user serviceable parts in this unit other than what are described in this owner's manual.